ikramamu/nodeJSPractice/README.md

 basic CRUD operations with nodeJS and Mongo

 Implemented Operations:
- -Get/GetByID
+ - Get/GetByID
- -Post for adding a new book
+ - Post for adding a new book
- -Delete a book
+ - Delete a book
  - JOI validation for post

 Next task:
 - Implement Update
-- Book and author relation explore
+-  Explore Book and author relationship
--